omakoto/key-remapper/README.md

 # key_remapper.py

-Python framework for AHK like flexible key-remapping for Linux.
+Python framework for creating flexible key-remapping for Linux.
+(In attempt to replicate AHK-like flexible remapping.)

 ## Prerequisite